5Van-dwelling or living in your vehicle

 Is living in a campsite while working doable?

 Many WHV holders who take up seasonal work choose to live on a campsite.
 You can potentially save a lot of money if you find a free spot close to your work site.
 However, a maximum stay often applies, e.g. 36 hours every 30 days.
 Besides, free campsites rarely have showers, and when they do, you probably won’t get hot water.
-A hot shower does make a huge difference after a long workday in the cold or under the sun!
+A hot shower does make a huge difference after a long workday in the sun!

 Several chains of holiday parks offer a membership option for a fee—every time you stay in one of the affiliated parks, you’ll get a discount and access to various perks:

-You could also look for a place with a private parking spot on Airbnb.
+You could also look for a place with a private parking spot on Booking.com or Airbnb.
 Rates can be very reasonable if you’re willing to stay in a suburb and if you book ahead.
-New to Airbnb?
-Feel free to use this link (or ask around for a coupon code), you’ll get a discount up to €25 on your first night.

-• Wikicamps, a user generated database of camp sites, caravan parks, day stops, backpacker hostels, rest areas and more in Australia.
+• Wikicamps, a user generated database of campsites, caravan parks, day stops, backpacker hostels, rest areas and more in Australia.

 • Camps Australia Wide, the digital version of the paper guide, a cheaper option if you don’t mind the fact you won’t have the road maps included in the book.